On Sketching Trimmed Statistics: Lower Bounds

+\begin{lemma} Suppose that $a_k^2 \le c \cdot \frac{k^3}{n} \cdot \frac{\norm{\bx_{-k}}_2^2}{k}$ for some constant $c$.
 Then, any $O(1)$-pass streaming algorithm that outputs a $O(k^p)$ approximation of $\sum_{i = 1}^k |a_i|^p$ with high constant probability requires $\Omega(n/k^3)$ bits of space. \end{lemma} We will consider the following $k$-player set-disjointess problem. \begin{lemma}[\cite{G2009asymptotically,J2009hellinger, KPW2021simple}] In the $k$-players set disjointness problem, there are $k$ players with subset $S^1, S^2, \dots, S^k$, each drawn from $\{1, 2, \cdots, m\}$, and we are promised that either the sets are $(1)$ pairwise disjoint, or $(2)$ there is a unique element $j$ occuring in all the sets.
 To distinguish the two cases with high constant probability, the total communication is $\Omega(m/k)$ bits.

 \end{lemma}

 \begin{proof} [Proof of \Cref{lem:top_k_lower_bound}] We shall show that for $m = n/k$, if there is a $O(k^p)$-approximation one-pass streaming for the top-$k$ sum, then the $k$ players can use this to solve the above $k$-plyaer set disjointness problem.
 This immediately implies an $\Omega(m/k^2) = \Omega(n/k^3)$ lower bound (the extra $1/k$ factor here is due to the fact that the $k$ players need to send the memory status of the algorithm $k - 1$ times).